 Recent California legislation will prohibit children under 16 years old accused of any crime from having their cases transferred to adult court.
-On the other side of the coin, children can now be kept in custody by juvenile authorities until they reach 25 years old.
+On the other side of the coin, children can now be kept in custody by juvenile authorities until they reach the age of 25.

 This legislation is a landmark for California and hopefully a bellwether for the country.
 Kids, even those who commit serious crimes, are still kids.
 Kids as young as 14 need services, structure, and tools to remedy what drove them to do whatever they may have done.